Mailings

 Sending

-Once a timed send mailing is validated, it can be sent as usual.
-ActionKit will deliver timed sends no earlier than the send_time specified, but actual receipt of the email may be ten minutes or more after the that time, depending on the time itself, other mailing traffic, and delivery delays by mail service providers.
+ActionKit will deliver timed sends no earlier than the send_time specified, but actual receipt of the email may be five minutes or more after the that time, depending on the time itself, other mailing traffic, and delivery delays by mail service providers.

 If you set a maximum emails/sec for your mailing during targeting, this limit will be respected by the timed send system.